 Happy Healing Maslinic Acid / Olive Extract

 Thomas Jefferson once said, “The olive tree is surely the richest gift of Heaven”.
-His prophetic wisdom is continually being proven today with multiple new discoveries unlocking the potential in this amazing tree.
+His prophetic wisdom is evidently and continually being proven today with multiple new discoveries unlocking the potential in this amazing tree.
 Olives have coexisted with humans for 5,000-6,000 years dating back to the early Bronze age (3150 to 1200 BC) while fossil evidence indicates the olive tree had its origins 20–40 million years ago in the Mediterranean.
-Any species that has thrived for this length of time on this planet should be highly studied for its propensity for survival and disease resistance!
+Henceforth, any species that has thrived for this length of time on this planet should be highly studied for its propensity for survival and disease resistance!

-In each bottle of Happy Healing Maslinic Acid/Olive Extract you will find:
+Altogether, In each bottle of Happy Healing Maslinic Acid/Olive Extract you will find:

 18,000 mg of Maslinic Acid